jeremypumphrey/npm-example/README.md

 >      "license": "MIT"
 >    },

+3) Run `npm audit fix` to ensure you aren't locked to known vulnerable packages

-3) Commit the `package-lock.json` file
+4) Commit the `package-lock.json` file

-4) In CI/CD pipelines run `npm ci` rather than `npm install` to do a clean install using only versions (SHA based) and depenedencies from the lockfile
+5) In CI/CD pipelines run `npm ci` rather than `npm install` to do a clean install using only versions (SHA based) and depenedencies from the lockfile